Caroline Wozniacki: 2019: Playing with injuries

 Wozniacki began her season at the Auckland Open for the fifth straight year, but she was upset in the second round by Bianca Andreescu.
 In Melbourne, she made to the third round but lost to Maria Sharapova in three sets.
 Due to viral illness, she withdrew from Doha and Dubai, which dropped her out of the top ten.

 In Indian Wells, she lost to Ekaterina Alexandrova in three tight sets.
 In Miami, she made it to the fourth round by beating Aliaksandra Sasnovich and Monica Niculescu, but lost to Hsieh Su-wei in three sets.
 In April, she began her clay court season by making the final at the Charleston Open, but lost to Madison Keys in two tough sets.

 Wozniacki ended her season without winning a title for the first time since 2007.
-On 6 December 2019, Wozniacki announced that she would retire from professional tennis after the 2020 Australian Open in January.
+On 6 December 2019, she announced that she would retire from professional tennis after the 2020 Australian Open in January.

 2020–2022: Australian series: Farewell tour

 Wozniacki reached the semifinals of the 2020 Auckland Open, beating Paige Hourigan, Lauren Davis and Julia Görges, before losing to eventual runner-up Jessica Pegula in the semifinals.
 She and good friend Serena Williams, playing doubles together for the only time in their careers, lost in the final to Asia Muhammad and Taylor Townsend.

-Her farewell tournament was the Australian Open.
-She bowed out in the third round in a loss to Tunisian Ons Jabeur.
-A special farewell match was decided to be held in May 2020 in the large Royal Arena in Copenhagen, however due to COVID-19 delayed until April 2022.
+Her farewell tournament was the Australian Open where she bowed out in the third round in a loss to Ons Jabeur.
+A special farewell match was decided to be held in May 2020 in the large Royal Arena in Copenhagen; however, due to COVID-19, it was delayed until April 2022.